-- 3.16 Controller of Examinations (CoE): Responsible for all matters pertaining to smooth conduct of examinations, evaluation and grading, publication of results and printing of grade cards, provisional degree certificates and transcripts. - 3.17 Dean of Academic Affairs (DAA): Responsible for receiving, processing and maintaining all records pertaining to undergraduate program including curricula, courses offered, academic calendar, records of long leave of students and examinations. - 3.18 Dean of Student Welfare (DSW): Attend to all student related problems and disciplinary matters.
+- 3.17 Controller of Examinations (CoE): Responsible for preparation of examination manual, all matters pertaining to smooth conduct of examinations, evaluation and grading, publication of results and printing of grade cards, provisional degree certificates and transcripts.
+Responsible for maintaining all records pertaining to examinations. - 3.18 Dean of Academic Affairs (DAA): Responsible for receiving, processing and maintaining all records pertaining to undergraduate and postgraduate programs including curricula, courses offered, academic calendar, records of drop, withdraw, rejection of results and long leave of students.
+Preparation of first year, OE/HS time table. - 3.19 Dean of Student Welfare (DSW): Attend to all student related problems and disciplinary matters.